sergio78180/centreon/doc/en/user/monitoring/05logs.rst

 =================================

 .. note::
-    the choice made here affects the checked boxes in **Message Type**.
+    The choice made here affects the checked boxes in **Message Type**.
 It is also possible to view the different messages by selecting the status desired for the hosts or services manually.

 *******
 Results